 Local Events and Festivals in Bolivar, Missouri

 Bolivar, Missouri | zip code 65613County seat of Polk County, Missouri, about 30 miles northwest of Springfield on Highway 13.
 The population sits around 11,000 people, making it one of the larger small cities in southwest Missouri.
-It is home to Southwest Baptist University, Citizens Memorial Hospital, and a downtown square that still functions the way downtown squares were built to function.
+It is home to Southwest Baptist University, Citizens Memorial Hospital, and a downtown square that still functions as downtown squares were built to.
 If you are new to the area or just looking for something to do, this is what the year looks like in Bolivar, MO.

 Where Is Bolivar, Missouri?